 Q7.
-What is the first transfer since the date of enactment of a previously owned clean vehicle? (added December 29, 2022)
+What is the first transfer rule for purposes of being a qualified sale of a previously-owned clean vehicle? (updated October 6, 2023)

 A7.
-It is the first transfer of the vehicle after August 16, 2022, to a qualified buyer of the previously owned clean vehicle credit other than the person who was the original user of the vehicle.
-See FAQ 4 information on individuals eligible to claim the previously owned clean vehicle credit.
+It is the first transfer of the vehicle after August 16, 2022, of the previously-owned clean vehicle credit other than to the person who was the original user of the vehicle.
+See FAQ 4 for information on individuals eligible to claim the previously-owned clean vehicle credit.
+The original user's sale of the vehicle to a dealer or a subsequent dealer does not negate the vehicle's eligibility for the credit under the first transfer rule.
+As described in See Topic J FAQ 2, sellers will review vehicle history reports when making attestations regarding the vehicle's eligibility and submitting seller reports.

 Q8.
-Can a business entity (e.g., a corporation or a partnership) purchase a previously owned clean vehicle and claim the previously owned clean vehicle credit? (added December 29, 2022)
+Can a business entity (e.g., a corporation or a partnership) purchase a previously-owned clean vehicle and claim the previously owned clean vehicle credit? (added December 29, 2022)

 A8.
-No. Only individuals are eligible for the previously owned clean vehicle credit.
+No. Only individuals are eligible for the previously-owned clean vehicle credit.

 Q9.
-Can I buy a previously owned clean vehicle from a person who isn't a dealer and still qualify for the previously owned clean vehicle credit? (added December 29, 2022)
+Can I buy a previously-owned clean vehicle from a person who isn't a dealer and still qualify for the previously-owned clean vehicle credit? (updated October 6, 2023)

 A9.
-No. To qualify for the credit, the previously owned clean vehicle must be purchased from a dealer.
-A dealer is a person licensed to engage in the sale of motor vehicles in a State, the District of Columbia, the Commonwealth of Puerto Rico, any other territory or possession of the United States, an Indian tribal government, or any Alaska Native Corporation.
+No. To qualify for the credit, the previously-owned clean vehicle must be purchased from a dealer.
+A dealer is a person licensed by a State, the District of Columbia, an Indian tribal government, or any Alaska Native Corporation to engage in the sale of vehicles.
+A dealer may make sales at sites outside of the jurisdiction in which its licensed.

-Q10: If I order or purchase a previously owned clean vehicle in 2022 but take delivery of the vehicle in 2023, can the vehicle qualify for the previously owned clean vehicle credit? (added December 29, 2022)
+Q10: If I order or purchase a previously-owned clean vehicle in 2022 but take delivery of the vehicle in 2023, can the vehicle qualify for the previously-owned clean vehicle credit? (added December 29, 2022)